 While in law school, Victoria was a board member of the Harvard Environmental Law Society and a member of the Harvard Environmental Law Review.
 She participated in Harvard’s Green Cities clinic, interned at the New York City Law Department, Environmental Law Division, and worked at SPR.

-- Ethical Considerations for the Clean Air Act Attorney, ALI-ABA, Environmental Law Course of Study (2009) (as Victoria Shiah) (with Daniel Riesel)
+“Ethical Considerations for the Clean Air Act Attorney,” with Daniel Riesel (as Victoria Shiah)

 For: The American Law Institute and the American Bar Association, Environmental Law Course of Study